 The world’s leading companies need people who understand how management best practices are evolving to adjust to this new deeply complex, interconnected and data-driven world.

 People who can take data and transform it into a powerful strategic asset – people who deeply understand data, its potential and its limitations, who can frame complex data-driven business problems, analyse data with the right statistical techniques, employ the latest analytics tools and methods, and communicate analytics results to business executives, partners and customers.

-Graduates from this London-based master’s programme will be highly employable in global companies and high growth and high tech businesses, finance and banking organisations and consulting firms.
-They will be equipped to influence strategy and decision-making, and be able to drive business performance by transforming data into a powerful strategic asset.
+Graduates from this London-based master’s programme will be highly employable in global companies and high growth tech businesses, finance and banking organisations and consulting firms.
+They will be equipped to influence strategy and enhance decision-making and be able to drive business performance by transforming data into a powerful strategic asset.